Sage/ez-streams/README.md

 The data that you push or pull may be anything: buffers and strings of course, but also simple values like numbers or Booleans, JavaScript objects, nulls, ...
 There is only one value which has a special meaning: `undefined`.
 Reading `undefined` means that you have reached the end of a reader stream.
 Writing `undefined` signals that you want to _end_ a writer stream.

-EZ streams are implemented with streamline.js.
-The examples and API descriptions below use the streamline.js syntax because this is more concise but the `ez-streams` package can also be used directly with callback code.
-Just mentally replace every `_` by a callback.
+EZ streams are implemented with [streamline.js](https://github.com/Sage/streamlinejs).
+Most of the examples and API descriptions below use the streamline.js syntax because this is more concise but the `ez-streams` package can also be used directly with callback code.
+Some of examples also provided both in streamline.js and in pure callback form.

 ## Creating a stream